 Rideshares

-Another popular option is using ride-sharing services such as Uber or Lyft, which can be useful when traveling with young children or a larger group.
+Another popular option is ride-sharing services such as Uber or Lyft, which can be helpful when traveling with young children or a larger group.
 Just be sure to bring your own car seats.

 Seattle City Overview